NilBiescas/Synthesis_Project/README.md

 ## Repository Structure

-- `CheckPoints/`: This directory contains checkpoint files of the different models we've experimented with, each having its own unique configuration, such as batch sizes and the use of dropout techniques.
 - `Decision_Trees/`: This directory contains Jupyter notebooks for the models we've built using decision trees.
 The notebooks included are "DecisionTrees_synthesis.ipynb" and "randomforest_synthesis.ipynb".
+-
+- `CheckPoints/`: This directory contains checkpoint files of the different models we've experimented with, each having its own unique configuration, such as batch sizes and the use of dropout techniques.
+-
+-
 ## Data

 Here you have a link for the data needed for each of the model (Might be different data due to the difference between decision trees and neural networks):